 Get noticed.
-Whether or not you’ve landed a job offer by now, keep your name circulating through our Law Preview Job Network website.
-Put your resume in front of legal recruiters, as well as our BigLaw and AMLaw 200 partners, who actively scour the site to connect with law students.
+Whether or not you’ve landed a job offer by now, keep your name circulating through the BARBRI Job Network.
+Put your resume in front of legal recruiters, as well as our BigLaw and Am Law 200 partners, who actively scour the site to connect with law students.
 Take a few minutes to create a free profile.

 If you didn’t take (or pass) the MPRE during 2L year, your next chance is in August.
-Pay attention to the registration deadline in June (there’s only one deadline date and you cannot miss it).
-Per the National Conference of Bar Examiners (NCBE), “absolutely no new registrations will be accepted after the deadline.”
+Pay attention to the MPRE registration deadline in June.
+There’s only one deadline per exam administration and, per the National Conference of Bar Examiners (NCBE), “absolutely no new registrations will be accepted after the deadline.”

 No job offer yet?
 You’re still in the game.
 There are both private and public sector employers out there that participate in OCIs with the intent to hire 3L students.
 These firms may not have extended as many offers to summer associates as expected or have an increased capacity to hire.

 Your legal career may not begin as a straight line to a single destination.
 It could potentially lead to prospects in more than one state/jurisdiction.
 It’s smart to familiarize yourself with the bar exam for all of them.
-You can start by downloading our comprehensive BARBRI Bar Exam Digest.
-Know the deadlines and fees, subjects tested, scoring, reciprocity and local content knowledge required, for example.
-Find out if you’ll be taking the Uniform Bar Exam and what the UBE means to your job search and career marketability.
+You can start learning about the bar exam here.

 Remember you can always reach out for guidance from your BARBRI Director of Legal Education, who is still with you every step of the way.